Return to Home Return to Overview Mechanical Reference

 40% - 10%

-Next, Decima will jump toward the edge of the arena.
-The jump is a Seismic Crash attack with a knockback, make sure to provide Stability.
+Decima will begin this phase by jumping toward the edge of the arena.
+The jump is a Seismic Crash that inflicts knockback, so provide Stability or Aegis.

-Next, Decima will Seismic Reposition to a different position.
-Be ready to provide Stability and follow Decima to her new location.
-The melee group can position themselves to stand between Decima and the conduits that have been charged up already; the ranged group should remain in the center and the kiter should bait on the opposite side to the melee group.
+Decima will then Seismic Reposition to a different position.
+Be ready to provide Stability or Aegis and follow her to her new location.
+The melee group can position themselves to stand between Decima and the conduits that have been charged up already; this is usually the opposite side from where they were stacking previously.
+The ranged group should will remain in the center.

 Next, Decima will jump again, and will cast Foreshock & Mainshock followed by a collection.
 The melee group this time must split between the left and right in order to collect all greens: their healer should take care to keep all the players healthy even while they are off-stack.